DarthAV/RPC-Bot/CONTRIBUTING.md

 ```

 ## Why Random bots are prohibited
-...don’t use them you prick!
-It makes everything even out at 50% and makes it not very interesting.
+It makes everything even out at 50% and makes competitions not very interesting.